kotovalexarian/lita-random/README.md

   random float number, greater or equal to 0 and lesser than 1

 - `random <to>` -
-  random integer number, greater or equal to 0 and lesser than `to`
+  random integer or float number, greater or equal to 0 and lesser than `to`

 - `random <from> <to>` -
-  random integer number, greater or equal to `from` and lesser than `to`
+  random integer or float number, greater or equal to `from` and lesser than `to`

 Command `random` has alias `rand`